Safety

 Steer Clear of Ships in the Rip

 Heading out to the Rip in Port Phillip Bay for a fish?
-Stay clear of ships.
+Steer clear of big ships.

 Vessels must not anchor or drift within the transit only zone (TOZ).
 Please keep to the land-side of the TOZ beacons which have a yellow cross on top.